devowen0/tech-support-chat/README.md

 - Add settings page for choosing model & temperature

 ## Security Note
 - Currently, this app does not store chat data.
-Future versions will support optional AES-256-GCM encryption for local chat history files.
+Optionally, you could make a version that uses AES-256-GCM encryption for local chat history files.
 - This app sends data to Deepseek servers to retrieve responses.
 Ollama supports models that run entirely locally, which will not expose any data to servers, such as mistral:7b, and this can be changed in the script by editing the line MODEL = "deepseek-v3.1:671b-cloud".